yashgautam12049/teacher_student_appointment_unified/readme.md

 - Clone the repo and run `npm install`
 - Rename `.env.example` to `.env` and fill out all the environment vars required
 - Run `npm run start` to start things up!

-## Blog Post
-You can follow the written tutorial on learn.vonage.com